faris-mobile89/FN-XmppChat/README.md

 <h1>License</h1>

-BButton is released under an <a href="http://opensource.org/licenses/MIT">MIT License</a>.
+XMPP-Chat is released under an <a href="http://opensource.org/licenses/MIT">MIT License</a>.
 See LICENSE for details.

 Copyright © 2014, Faris Abu Saleem.
 All rights reserved.